 Excessive armpit sweating or axillary hyperhidrosis has been downplayed for years.
 This is a problem that has been dismissed by a lot of people because they feel embarrassed about it or they think it isn’t really a problem, to begin with.

 That is why most people don’t even know that they have been suffering from hyperhidrosis until they read more about it or when they finally go to the doctor because they can’t stop the sweating.

-One day, I read about the new Dove clinical strength antiperspirant and it piqued my curiosity.
+In this new Dove clinical strength antiperspirant review, I will share how I stumbled upon it one day and how it piqued my curiosity.
 I wanted to write and know more about this brand.
 If this product helps reduce or stop underarm sweating, it is more convenient as it is easily available in the market as compared to other clinical strength deodorants.

 In this antiperspirant review, I will write about the history of Dove, how to use it, and what I like and don’t like about this product.
 I will also mention other products that you can use to stop this excessive armpit sweating problem.

 History of Dove

 Dove has been a brand dedicated to making quality products that help improve your hair or skin.
 In 1957, the Lever brothers made their first-ever Dove Beauty Bar and then moved on to making shampoos and conditioners.

 In the early 2000s, Dove launched its first line of antiperspirant/deodorant sticks that focus on fragrance and moisture.
 Now they have so much more antiperspirant/deodorants available in stores worldwide.

 I personally like Dove because they promote diversity and body positivity.
 I often see their ads that focus on confidence and empowerment, and I think that is also important in any brand.

 It hasn’t been long since they launched their line of clinical strength deodorant/antiperspirants so it is quite new, and it would be interesting to know if it can compete with other brands that people have been using for years.